welbesw/CoreAudioMixer/README.md

 * AudioEngineManager : AVAudioEngine implementation

 CoreAudioManager contains the CoreAudio calls in a simple Objective-C class that encapsulates the C and Objective-C calls into the CoreAudio frameworks.
 This allows the UI elements to simply call into the Objective-C class as needed.
 I have implemented the UIViewController and other UI related code in Swift, but Objective-C could have just as easily been used for these classes.

+The CoreAudioManager class also contains an implementation of the Fast Fourier Transform (FFT) via Apple's [Accelerate Framework](https://developer.apple.com/library/prerelease/ios/documentation/Accelerate/Reference/vDSPRef/index.html#//apple_ref/doc/uid/TP40009464) to transform the time based audio data into frequency spectrum data in real time as the track is being played back.
+The FFT is implemented as a call within the AURenderCallback method.
+It takes the current window of the data buffer that the render callback is operating on and applies the vDSP_fft_zrip method from the Accelerate framework to quickly and efficiently transform the data into real and imaginary pairs.
+The buffer of data is then stored to be used for display as requested by the UI.
+It's worth noting that the FFT is performed for both tracks while playing, but the UI is currently only displaying the Guitar track data.
+The display of the spectrum data is showing the whole audio range from 0 to 22kHz on a linear scale, so the frequency data tends to be centered around the low end of the output display.
+In the future, improvements to the display could be made to more evenly show the frequency values of interest.

 One interesting issue that I encountered when implementing AVAudioEngine, is that it appears that there is not currently an easy way to guarantee that the tracks loaded will play at exactly the same time and be synced correclty.
 In my testing, it seems that they are in sync, but this seems to be a gap in the AVAudioEngine implementation at the moment.
 The following thread on the Apple Developer Forums describes the issue: